Skip to main content

 Digital ID in HR refers to the secure, electronic representation of an employee’s personal, professional, and credentialing information.
 This includes key data such as name, contact details, work history, and qualifications, all stored and managed within digital systems.

-Digital identity management in HR optimises processes by enabling secure and efficient verification and authentication of employees, eliminating the need for paper records.
-It facilitates secure, streamlined onboarding, even for international hires, while reducing fraud risks and improving compliance.
+Digital identity management in HR optimises processes by enabling secure employee identity verification and authentication, and eliminating the need for paper records.
+It facilitates secure, automated HR onboarding, even for remote hires, while reducing fraud risks and improving compliance.
 Furthermore, HR digital identity enhances access control, allowing employees to securely log into HR systems, manage benefits, and update personal details using multi-factor, passwordless authentication tools.

 In contrast, traditional identity verification methods, such as passwords and paper-based document scans, are no longer sufficient in modern HR environments.
 They’re vulnerable to security breaches, compliance issues, and inefficiencies, which not only elevate the risk of fraud but also compromise the overall employee experience.

-Digitising processes helps HR departments improve operational efficiency, reduce paperwork, and mitigate the risk of human error — all while providing employees with a more streamlined, user-friendly experience.
+Digitising HR processes helps departments improve operational efficiency, reduce paperwork, and mitigate the risk of human error, while providing employees with a more streamlined, user-friendly experience.

-EU-based identity platform itsme enables companies like Proximus to tap into digital employee identification, enabling them to digitise identity verification, exchange data securely, and sign documents with confidence.
+EU-based identity platform itsme enables companies like Proximus to tap into digital employee identification, enabling them to digitise employee identity verification, exchange data, and sign documents with confidence.
 Similarly, global human resource consulting firm Randstad and multinational consumer goods company Henkel leverage itsme's e-signature technology to simplify and accelerate the signing of employment contracts and other HR-related documents.
-This helps them cut down on administrative time and reduce the need for physical document exchanges.
+This helps HR cut down on administrative time and reduce the need for physical document exchanges.

-Employees get frustrated by clunky tools and disconnected systems between HR departments and multiple benefits providers.
-This fragmentation can lead to inefficiencies and a poor experience when accessing or managing employee benefits.
+Employees get frustrated by clunky tools and disconnected systems between HR and multiple benefits providers.
+This fragmentation can lead to inefficiencies and a poor employee experience when accessing or managing employee benefits.

 Learn more about digital identity for benefits platforms and HR teams

-Digital identity technology helps HR and employee benefits platforms stay GDPR-compliant by ensuring that only necessary personal data is collected and processed.
-HR Digital Identity supports data minimisation, using essential information like authentication credentials to verify identity.
-Strong authentication methods provided by digital identity tools ensure only authorised individuals access personal data for legitimate purposes, and encryption secures data storage and transmission, reducing the risk of breaches and unauthorised access.
+Digital identity technology helps secure HR GDPR compliance by ensuring that only necessary personal data is collected and processed.
+HR digital identity supports data minimisation, using only essential information like authentication credentials to verify identity.
+Strong employee authentication methods provided by digital identity tools ensure that only authorised individuals access personal data for legitimate purposes.
+Encryption secures data storage and transmission, reducing the risk of breaches and unauthorised access.
+All of these points result in GDPR compliance in HR departments.

-When it comes to eIDAS compliance, digital identity solutions in HR enable secure, authenticated data exchanges between HR platforms and third-party vendors (i.e. data sharing).
+When it comes to HR eIDAS compliance, digital identity solutions enable secure, authenticated data exchanges between HR platforms and third-party vendors (i.e. data sharing).
 This makes these transactions legally binding and compliant.
-Electronic signatures further ensure secure, traceable actions, meeting eIDAS standards for trusted, cross-border transactions within the EU.
+Qualified electronic signatures further ensure secure, traceable actions, meeting eIDAS standards for trusted, cross-border transactions within the EU.

 Another crucial factor to consider is employee trust, particularly when HR shares personal and financial data with third-party providers.
-By integrating secure employee digital identity verification, employee benefits platforms and other HR systems can assure employees that their data is securely handled and compliant with data protection laws.
+By integrating secure employee identity verification, employee benefits platforms and other HR systems can assure employees that their data is securely handled in compliance with data protection laws.
 This reinforces trust thanks to authorised access and secure storage, giving employees confidence that their personal information is only shared with trusted entities.

 Learn more about leading digital identity platform itsme